 In preparation for a speaking engagement at the recent Best Practices in Romanian CSR Conference 4th edition, I ran a quick and rough analysis into the main sustainability topics of this first half of 2019.
 It was a fun exercise that reminded me of the work I used to do at IMD Business School on Global Trends.

-There were three clear themes, and they are not surprising: carbon, plastic, and sustainable packaging.
+There were three clear themes, and they are not surprising: carbon, plastic, and circular economy.

 As part of keeping up with the latest in the industry, I follow various websites and keep a collection of articles and research studies.
 It helps me keep up to date with what different organisations are doing, and it is how I write my blog articles.
 The collection is not perfect or all-encompassing by any means, but it is a good enough sample for me to feel confident enough in what the output would be.